simonblund/JohMagSimLibSys/LibrarySystem/CHANGE.md

 # Changelog and descriptions

+## 19.05.2019 19:26 SB
+- Added signinuserpanel.
+- Tip, to use the same window for panels look at the implementation of Mainframe in homepanel and signinpanel.
+- HomePanel LOCKED by itemDAO for paperItem.

 ## 16.05.2019 10:02 MF
 - Added empty LoanControl.
 No implemented methods, only declaration for methods in class diagram.
 - Added a simple LoanTerminal, preview runs first in App.

 ## 14.05.2019 16:32 MF
 - Updated LoanTest, now working test for insertLoan.